.

 A few feet away, Raven's canopied bed stood upon a dais of wood with seven steps leading up to it.
 Its mattress was nice and firm, with a pillow neither too fluffy nor too flat, and Doremi expected altogether to enjoy a relaxing night's sleep.

-Three hours later, she was still tossing and turning, and then she fell asleep--and into a nightmare.
+Three hours later, she was still tossing and turning, but then she fell asleep--and into a nightmare.

-Doremi was thrown back against the stern bulwark as the bow of the ship climbed up a mountainous wave; then she plunged forward into its trough only to begin ascending the next wave.
-Yet as frightening as this was, now something even more horrible faced them: Each time they crested a wave, Doremi could momentarily see the distant waters of the ocean itself were spilling off the lip of a great waterfall.
+Suddenly, Doremi was thrown back against the stern bulwark as the bow of the ship climbed up a mountainous wave, then plunged forward into a trough only to begin ascending the next wave.
+Yet as frightening as this was, now something even more horrible faced them: Each time they crested a wave, Doremi could momentarily glimpse the distant waters of the ocean itself spilling off the lip of a great waterfall.

 "Watch, Doremi--it will be an age undreamed of," Raven continued, apparently oblivious to what lay ahead.

-"Raven!" she screamed, grasping a rail.
-"We're sailing off the edge of the world!
-Stop!"
+“Raven!” the Bard screamed, grasping a rail.
+“We’re sailing off the edge of the world!
+Stop!”

-The figure didn't turn to face her, but Doremi could see a slight movement from beneath the hood to understand that it had turned its head slightly toward her direction.
+The figure didn’t turn to face her, but Doremi could see a slight movement from beneath the hood, showing that the head had turned slightly toward her direction.

-"Just where else do you think we can go?" she heard Raven ask.
+“Just where else do you think we can go, Doremi?” she heard Raven ask.

 "Raven would know what to do," the figure helplessly whimpered.

 Crossing to the waiting room, she found it completely shrouded in darkness.
-When she had first been here it was morning, and the room had been brightly lit by the sun streaming through the four glass doors on both sides of the fireplace leading out to a private garden.
+When she had first been here it was morning, and the room had been brightly lit by the sun streaming through the glass doors to the side of the fireplace leading out to a private garden.
 But now it was night, and the only light came from the feeble flame of the candle she had brought with her.

 Standing before the huge portrait she held it up, illuminating Raven's face.

-"I don't know why I'm even here," she whispered up to the portrait.
-"What is it about you that's drawn me?"
+“I don’t know why I’m even here,” she whispered up to the portrait.
+“What is it about you?”

 We're kindred spirits, you and I, it seemed to whisper back into her mind.